BrightspaceUI/core/components/list/README.md

    - Breakpoint 3
      - Image: max dimensions: `width: 216px` and `height: 120px` and has `20px margin` from the main content;
      - default break: `843px < x`  where `x` is the width of the component.
- - **illustration-outside**: Whether the illustration is outside of the dividers.
+ - **illustration-outside**: Whether the illustration is outside of the separators.

 ## Slots
  - **default**: This is for the main content area.
 You can add styles to the elements in this slot.